Demand estimation without outside good shares: Identification without knowledge of outside-good shares

-Theorem \ref{thm:id_sets2} underscores that recovering $\Theta_I(P)$ necessitates searching over a rich class of functions.
+Theorems \ref{thm:id_sets1} and \ref{thm:id_sets2} underscore that recovering $\Theta_I(P)$ requires searching over a rich class of functions.
 Any simplification of this space can produce a strict subset of $\Theta_I(P)$, potentially even empty.
 In what follows, we adopt the characterization of $\Theta_I(P)$ in Theorem \ref{thm:Id_set_expression} (equivalently, Theorem \ref{thm:id_sets1}).
 Despite its complexity, the representation in \eqref{eq:Id_set_expression} is tractable and amenable to standard inference methods, as shown in Section \ref{sec:Inference}.